laraiyeo/laraiyeo.github.io/README.md

 ## 🧩 Features

 - **Live Game Dashboard**
-  Real-time display of active MLB and NHL games with:
+  Real-time display of active MLB, NHL, NBA and Soccer games with:
-  - Inning progress for MLB (TOP and BOT with inning number) and Period/Quarter progress for NHL and NBA (Time remaining in period/quarter and specifc period/quarter number)
+  - Inning progress for MLB (TOP and BOT with inning number), Period/Quarter progress for NHL and NBA (Time remaining in period/quarter and specifc period/quarter number), and Half progress for Soccer (Current match time as well as current half)
   - Base runners logic for MLB (Bases light up when runner is present)
   - Visual balls/strikes/outs tracker for MLB

+  **Scoreboard**
+  - Visual scoreboard for MLB with inning progress, team scores, base runners, current outs, current play description and player stats.
+It will also grey out any player who is benched
+  - Visual scoreboard for NHL and NBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
+There will be a 🟢 beside players who are currently on the ice/court
+  - Visual scoreboard for Soccer with half progress, team scores, current match time, play description, a visual football pitch with real team lineups as well as a substitute section that shows subs and will display when they come on the pitch

 - **Game Schedules & Results**
   - See all scheduled games for the day with start times
   - View completed games and final scores
+  - View scheduled and completed games for the week specifically for soccer

 - **Team Tracker**
   - All 30 teams shown at once for MLB and NBA and all 32 teams shown at once for NHL
+  - Includes all teams from Premier League, La Liga, Bundesliga, Serie A and Ligue 1.
+For UEFA, it includes teams currently in Champions League, Europa League and Europa Conference League
   - See each team’s game status
   - Click on a team logo to get a unique URL for OBS

 - **Standings**
   - View current league standings side by side for both conferences with divisions
-  - Hover over a teams name to show a small card that displays home, away and last 10 games record as well as the teams current W/L streak
+  - Hover over a teams name to show a small card that displays home, away and last 10 games record as well as the teams current W/L streak (Not available for soccer)
+  - For soccer, view league standings for all the different leagues with visual colors that indicate specific things with a legend underneath the table.

 - **OBS Integration Ready**
   - Each view is browser-source friendly